The Wi-Fi page enables you to control advanced settings for your Wi-Fi network.

 All Wi-Fi network equipment, including client devices and routers, communicate over specific channels.
 Similar to channels on a traditional TV, each Wi-Fi channel is designated by a number that represents a specific radio communication frequency.

 By default, the Network Box or router automatically set and adjust their channels as part of their communication protocol.
-Most of the time, you do not need to worry about these settings.
-However, you might want to change your Wi-Fi channel in certain situations, particularly if your Wi-Fi network seems slower than usual.
+Most of the time, you don't need to worry about these settings; however, you might want to change your Wi-Fi channel in certain situations, particularly if your Wi-Fi network seems slower than usual.

 The Channels setting allows you to select the channel of your choice for each frequency on your network or to allow the Network Box to adjust the channel automatically.